Council's fire prevention program

-Council undertakes property inspection and fuel reduction works in parks, reserves and along roadsides.
+Council undertakes property inspections and fuel reduction works in parks, reserves and along roadsides to prepare for the fire season.

 Before and during fire season, properties within Mount Alexander Shire are inspected by our Municipal Fire Prevention Officer and a member of the local CFA.
-This is a requirement of the Country Fire Authority Act (1958)
+Council conducts an annual property inspection program to meet its obligations under the Country Fire Authority Act (1958).

 Why does Council do property inspections?